 5. Finished Product

 Tissue paper from the mother reels are layered together, embossed and wound onto recycled cardboard cores to create Sorbent toilet roll “logs”.
 The “logs” are cut into toilet roll lengths for thick & large and long rolls.
 All products are wrapped using recyclable materials under the FSC® and ECNZ certifications.
-We encourage you to recycle the cardboard core and soft plastic.
 The finished product is then transported to our retail customers all over NZ.

 6. Use & Disposal

 When disposed of appropriately, Sorbent toilet tissue is dispersible, biodegradable and suitable for all waste systems.

 Velvet soft and made sustainably, Sorbent’s luxurious 3 ply toilet tissue is not only kind to your important little places, it’s kind to our earth too.
 We encourage you to recycle the cardboard core in your kerbside recyling bin and drop your soft plastic packaging to the collection bins in selected stores.
 Store Locator | Soft Plastics Recycling

 Sorbent toilet tissue is certified by the world’s most trusted sustainable forest management solution the Forest Stewardship Council® (FSC®).
 FSC is a third party certification that is internationally recognised as the global ‘gold standard’ in forest certification.
 When buying FSC certified products you are helping assist in protecting forests and respecting the rights of local communities around the world.
 This means that when you buy Sorbent toilet tissue you can be confident you are supporting sustainable forestry that promotes ethical sourcing of timber and helps protect forests for future generations.